NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 - [(X)] Preferably not at all.
 If research data is withdrawn, the metadata provides an overview of the project andpossibly why the data was withdrawn.
 - [( )] The metadata is deleted together with the research data.
 - [( )] For legal reasons, the metadata must remain in the repository for at least one year.
+***
+Correct!
+One reason, above all, is the obligation to provide proof of research data.
+If, for example, a text was published in 2017 that examined data from 2015, but in 2019 it turns out that the data collected at that time violated certain legal requirements, the text must still retain evidence that this research data actually still existed and was accessible at the time of publication, and also information about what this data contained.
+***

 What exactly is metadata?